riggid/Notes/Semester 1/Physics/Unit 2/Core Notes.md

 ---
 ## 7. Fermi-Dirac Statistics

-Fermi-Dirac statistics describe the statistical distribution of identical, indistinguishable particles with half-integer spin (these are called **fermions**, e.g., electrons, protons, neutrons) over available energy states in thermal equilibrium.
+Fermi-Dirac statistics describe the statistical distribution of identical, indistinguishable particles with half-integer spin (**fermions**, e.g., electrons, protons, neutrons) over available energy states in thermal equilibrium.
 A key principle governing fermions is the **Pauli Exclusion Principle**, which states that no two identical fermions can occupy the exact same quantum state (i.e., have the same set of quantum numbers).

 *   **Fermi Energy ($E_f$)**: At absolute zero temperature (0 K), fermions fill up the lowest available energy states.
 The Fermi energy is the highest energy level occupied by a fermion at 0 K. All states with energy $E < E_f$ are fully occupied, and all states with energy $E > E_f$ are completely empty.